zerocracy/words/md/faq.md

 From a quality-control perspective, Zerocracy projects rely on the same proven practices used in any professional software project.
-We encourage teams to apply unit testing, style checks, static analysis, fuzzing, mutation testing, and thorough manual code reviews.
+We encourage teams to apply unit testing, style checks, static analysis, fuzzing, mutation testing, and [thorough][4no] manual code reviews.
 The key difference is frequency.
 Because all work is split into small [microtasks][microtasking], code is reviewed, tested,